geopm/geopm/docs/source/overview.rst

 3. The ``GEOPM_REPORT`` environment variable must be set in the environment of the ``geopmctl`` process.
-4. The ``GEOPM_PROGRAM_FILTER`` environment variable is required and explicitly lists the program invovation names of any process to be profiled.
+4. The ``GEOPM_PROGRAM_FILTER`` environment variable is required and explicitly lists the program invocation names of any process to be profiled.
 All other programs will not be affected by ``LD_PRELOAD`` of ``libgeopm.so``.
 For this reason a user will typically set these two environment variables together.
    This is especially important when profiling programs within a bash script.